 Several professional bodies oversee the counselling profession within the UK.
 These include the British Association for Counselling and Psychotherapy (BACP), the United Kingdom Council for Psychotherapy (UKCP), the National Counselling Society (NCS) and other bodies.
 Each of the professional organisations maintains an accredited voluntary register (AVR) of therapists registered with them.
 The Professional Standards Authority (PSA), a government body, oversees the registers to ensure that they all meet the same rigorous standard.
 Thus you can be confident that all registered practitioners are fully qualified and have met the criteria for registration.
-The PSA website lists all of the accredited registers.
+The PSA website lists all the accredited registers.

-All our qualified therapists are individually members of one of the professional bodies and practice following the relevant ethical framework.
+All our qualified therapists are individual members of one of the professional bodies and practice following the relevant ethical framework.
 While the specific wording varies from organisation to organisation, each of the frameworks aims to ensure the therapists practice safely, following best practices.
-All required counsellors to undertake regular supervision, engage in continuing professional development and to maintain appropriate professional liability insurance.
+All counsellors required to undertake regular supervision, engage in continuing professional development and to maintain professional liability insurance.

 What we offer

-Counselling is strictly confidential. subject to the constraints of English law and ethical practice.
+Counselling is strictly confidential, subject to the constraints of English law and ethical practice.
 Your counsellor will talk through the limits of confidentiality to you at the beginning of the first session and give you a written contract you can take away.
 If you have any questions about confidentiality, or anything else, please ask.
 But, in a nutshell, everything is confidential unless there is a real and current risk of serious harm to yourself or someone else.
 By this, we mean a life-threatening risk, rather than self-harm or something similar.
 Unless your life were in danger, we would not report self-harm or self-destructive behaviours.

 Working as a couple

-This page cannot hope to answer every possible question you may have.
-If you have a specific question, please do call us on 0151 329 3637 or email email@example.com and we will do our best to answer you.
+This page cannot hope to answer every question you may have.
+If you have a specific question, please call us on 0151 329 3637 or email email@example.com and we will do our best to answer you.

 If you have concerns about a child at risk, the NSCPP operate a 24-hour advice service.
 Full details are on their web page.

-Image credit: Alpha Stock Images – http://alphastockimages.com/
+Image credit: Alpha Stock Images.